 Section 3 - Transfers/Promotions.
-Employees transferring to another department within the bargaining unit or accepting a promotion to another bargaining unit classification shall receive a sixty (60) day transfer/promotional probationary period.
+Employees transferring to another department within the bargaining unit or accepting a promotion to another bargaining unit classification shall receive a ninety (90) day transfer/promotional probationary period.
 If the University determines that the employee does not successfully complete the new probationary period, the employee may return to the department and to the same job title, classification and pay rate, including any pay adjustment the employee would have received if he/she had not transferred/promoted.

 Section 4 - Licensure.
 When the new position or a current position is one which requires a license, the employee shall have a reasonable amount of time within which to receive a license.
-A reasonable amount of time shall be determined on a case-by-case basis, depending on the license.
+A reasonable amount of time shall be determined on a case-by-case basis, depending on the license and the employee will be notified of the timeline when it is set.

-A transferred employee failing to obtain a necessary license within the determined period shall be returned to his former position.
+A transferred employee failing to obtain a necessary license within the determined period shall be returned to his or her former position.
 The University shall make a good faith effort to place a current employee who fails to obtain a necessary license within the determined period into an available similar position.